Spectryx/focus_desktop/README.md

  pywin32

  # usage
- Edit config.ini and change window_name to whatever window you want to focus
+ Edit config.ini and change window_name to whatever window you want to focus, is case sensitive

  # credits
  Code from https://stackoverflow.com/questions/2090464/python-window-activation